sbaiahmed1/react-native-google-auth/README.md

 **1. "DEVELOPER_ERROR" on Android**
 - Verify your package name matches Google Cloud Console
-- Check SHA-1 fingerprint is correctly added
+- Check SHA-1 fingerprint is correctly added to the Android OAuth client
+- Ensure you're using the **Web application OAuth client ID** (client_type: 3), not the Android OAuth client ID
-- Ensure `google-services.json` is in the correct location
+- Verify `google-services.json` is in the correct location (`android/app/`)
+- If manually configuring, ensure `androidClientId` is set to your Web OAuth client ID

 **2. "SIGN_IN_REQUIRED" error**
 - User needs to sign in first